John Dandridge

-Col. John Dandridge of Chestnut Grove (14 July 1700 – 31 August 1756) was a colonel, planter, politician, and Clerk of New Kent County, Virginia from 1730 to 1756.
+Colonel John Dandridge (July 14, 1700 – August 31, 1756) was an English-born planter and politician who served as clerk of New Kent County, Virginia from 1730 to 1756.
 He may be best known as the father of Bartholomew Dandridge and the first First Lady of the United States Martha Dandridge Washington.
 His grandson John Dandridge also served in the Virginia General Assembly.

 Ancestry and early life

-Born on 13 July 1700 in England (either London or Oxfordshire), Dandridge was the youngest son of John Dandridge of Oxfordshire (1655 - 1731) and his wife Bridget Dugdale (c.
-1656 - 1731) who married in London at the church of St. Mary Magdalen in 1676.
+Born on 13 July 1700 in England (either London or Oxfordshire), Dandridge was the youngest son of John Dandridge of Oxfordshire (Oxford, April 29, 1655–Oxford, 1731) and his wife Bridget Dugdale (Oxford, c.
+1656–Oxford, 1731) who married in London at the church of St. Mary Magdalen in 1676.
 His paternal grandfather was Capt.
-William Dandridge I (1612 - 1693) and his great-grandfather was Col. Bartholomew Dandridge (1580 - 1638).
-His brother William Dandridge continued the family naval tradition, and visited the Virginia colony, where he became a planter and merchant, as well as married and became a member of the Governor's Council of State before resuming his career as an officer of the Royal Navy.
+William Dandridge I (1612–1693) and his great-grandfather was Col. Bartholomew Dandridge (1580–1638).
+His brother William Dandridge II continued the family naval tradition, and visited the Virginia colony, where he became a planter and merchant, as well as married and became a member of the Governor's Council of State before resuming his career as an officer of the Royal Navy.
 His success in Virginia prompted John to emigrate to the new colony, where he also became a planter and the other founder of the Dandridge family of Virginia, one of the First Families of Virginia.

 Marriage and children

-Dandridge married Frances Orlando Jones, daughter of Orlando Jones and Martha Macon Jones West, on 22 July 1730 in New Kent County, Virginia.
-Frances bore eight children:
+Dandridge married Frances Orlando Jones (1710–1785), daughter of Orlando Jones and Martha Macon Jones West, on 22 July 1730 in New Kent County, Virginia.
+The couple had eight children: